Design and deployment of a fast neural network for measuring the properties of muons originating from displaced vertices in the CMS Endcap Muon Track Finder: Design and Hardware Implementation

 This implies that while implementing the new ML algorithm there is virtually no constraint for using DSP resources, while the LUT and BRAM resources are already significantly constrained.
 This makes an NN-based solution ideal for Run 3 EMTF since NNs can be implemented in FPGAs by using mostly DSP resources.

 Therefore an NN-based solution is chosen to be implemented in Run 3 EMTF system that targets measurement of $p_T$ and $d_0$ of displaced muons.
 Two separate NNs are developed in software to target $p_T$ and $d_0$ separately.
 Each of the NN models have three dense layers, and equally split half of the total nodes of the complete model as seen in Fig.~\ref{fig:hlt}.
 The two models are then stitched together to form a single NN model before being implemented into the FPGA.
 The models are trained on simulations of LLPs that decay to muons made with standard CMS software emulators.
+The trainings are done separately using $\sim1.5$ M events, each containing 4 muons, both minimizing similar log-cosh loss functions over 300 epochs.
+The 29 input features are calculated for each muon track, and include $\theta$ of the track measured from the beam axis, differences of $\phi$ and $\theta$ angles and their signs between each stub used to build the track, and a parameter that measures the bending recorded by each stub.

 After the training, the complete model is quantized to fixed point precision and implemented into FPGAs using hls4ml~\cite{Duarte_2018}.
 In order to fit the NN model within the latency constraints, a wrapper around the NN model with fixed latency that also handles input/output conversions was implemented for the final design.
 The quantization of the bit-widths for weights and activations are chosen for optimal performance, since the DSP resource savings resulting from reducing the bit-widths further was irrelevant due to the available resources in the FPGAs.
 Accumulation bit-widths were optimized to reduce the LUT usage without impacting the performance significantly.